 Brother Hasan had a debilitating fear of being alone.
-He wanted his wife’s company all the time, because he knew that once he was alone, he would almost always turn to his unwanted sexual behaviours.
+He wanted his wife’s company all the time, because he knew that once he was alone, he would almost always turn to his unwanted sexual behaviors.

 The fear of being alone was so great that he was unable to enjoy his own company and truly be there for himself.